 The in-game performance of the GTX 1660 paired with the Ryzen 5 2600 is excellent and almost twice the Vega 8’s performance.
 The GTX card produced 70.4 on 1080p Ultra settings compared to the 37.4 FPS produced by Vega 8 on medium settings on 1080p. (source: Gpucheck, Tomshardware)

-Granted in terms of CPU performance, the Ryzen 7 5700G is far superior as compared to Ryzen 5 2600, but if you are a GAMER, the combination of Ryzen 5 2600 with an NVIDIA GTX 1660Ti would make a lot more sense.
+Granted, regarding CPU performance, the Ryzen 7 5700G is far superior to Ryzen 5 2600, but if you are a GAMER, the combination of Ryzen 5 2600 with an NVIDIA GTX 1660Ti will make a lot more sense.

-GTX 1660Ti can still play many AAA games at ultra graphics at respectable frame rates, the Vega 8 in Ryzen 5700G can barely play any even at low-medium graphics.
+GTX 1660Ti can still play many AAA games at ultra graphics at reasonable frame rates, and the Vega 8 in Ryzen 5700G can barely play any, even at low-medium pictures.

 Also Read:

-High End APUs can Make Sense for Video and Photo Editors
+High-End APUs Make Sense for Video and Photo Editors

 The expensive APUs like the Ryzen 5700G can make more sense if you are a casual video or a photo editor.
-This is because, in terms of sheer CPU performance, the 5700G is a great processor, compared to the likes of Ryzen 5 2600.
+This is because, in terms of sheer CPU performance, the 5700G is a great processor compared to the likes of the Ryzen 5 2600.

-Video and photo editing do not need as powerful a graphics card as that needing for gaming.
-Therefore, the balance of GPU and CPU performance offered by the high end APU can make sense.
+Video and photo editing can be less powerful a graphics card than that required for gaming.
+Therefore, the balance of GPU and CPU performance offered by the high-end APU can make sense.

-You Can Cut Cost if You Are Looking for an Essential PC
+You Can Cut Costs if You Are Looking for an Essential PC

-If you are NOT a gamer, and you are planning on building a PC for simple home or office work, then some of the cheaper APUs can actually be quite worthwhile.
+If you are NOT a gamer and plan on building a PC for simple home or office work, then some cheaper APUs are worthwhile.

-APUs such as the AMD Athlon 3000G (ultra budget CPU) or the AMD Ryzen 3 3200G can still perform quite well for basic home and office use.
+APUs such as the AMD Athlon 3000G (ultra budget CPU) or the AMD Ryzen 3 3200G can still perform quite well for essential home and office use.

 Final Words